 A shift employee is defined as an employee who works at a job which is operated on a rotating twenty-four (24) hour per day, seven (7) day a week basis.
-Shift employees work eight (8) hour shifts except in fire dispatch and Communication Operators.
+Shift employees work eight (8) hour shifts except in fire dispatch, Communication Operators and the Water Treatment Plant.